-Focusing on science and technology, ShanghaiTech University consists of four schools — the School of Physical Science and Technology (SPST), the School of Information Science and Technology (SIST), the School of Life Science and Technology (SLST), the School of Entrepreneurship and Management (SEM) — and two research institutes — the Shanghai Institute for Advanced Immunochemical Studies (SIAIS) and the iHuman Institute.
-The fifth School, School of Creative Arts, is under planning.
+Focusing on science and technology, ShanghaiTech University comprises six schools — the School of Physical Science and Technology (SPST), the School of Information Science and Technology (SIST), the School of Life Science and Technology (SLST), the School of Biochemical Engineering(BME), the School of Entrepreneurship and Management (SEM), and the School of Creativity and Art (SCA) — and four research institutes — the Shanghai Institute for Advanced Immunochemical Studies (SIAIS), the iHuman Institute, and the Institute of Mathematical Sciences and the Institute of Humanities.

 Investing in people

 The university is forming a top-tier faculty of 1,000 professors, including 500 tenured or tenure-track faculty (recruited globally) and 500 distinguished professors-in-residence from CAS or other prestigious universities or institutes.
-The current faculty (405 by April 2017) include three Nobel laureates, six National Academy of Sciences (USA) members, two Royal Society (UK) fellows, twenty-six CAS members and three Chinese Academy of Engineering members.
+ShanghaiTech’s innovative university-wide tenure-track system attracts talented faculty with a wealth of experience from around the world.
+17% are foreign nationals and almost 80% of the faculty earned their PhD abroad.
+240 are tenured or tenure-track (and 28 more have accepted offers), while another 287 are adjunct professors.
+The current faculty (535 by Nov 2020) include five Nobel laureates, eleven National Academy of Sciences (USA) members, three Royal Society (UK) fellows, thirty-three CAS members and three Chinese Academy of Engineering members.

 ShanghaiTech offers bachelor’s, master’s and doctoral degrees.
 It will eventually have 2,000 undergraduate students and 4,000 graduate students (including 3,000 PhD candidates).
-The first cohort of 296 graduate students was admitted in September 2013, followed by first cohort of 207 undergraduate students from 9 provinces in China in 2014.
-Currently there are 849 undergraduate students and 1272 graduate students on campus (by April 2017).
+Currently there are 1632 undergraduate students and 2798 graduate students (including 886 PhD candidates) on campus (by Nov 2020).

 ShanghaiTech aims to nurture future leading scientists, inventors and entrepreneurs.
 At ShanghaiTech, residential colleges work closely with schools to foster students’ moral integrity, academic capabilities and innovative spirit.
 Students are encouraged to investigate the challenges China faces, to explore cutting-edge research areas and high-tech industries, and to implement their innovative and entrepreneurial ideas.